Tanz0rz/haxe-fmod/extension/examples/loading-and-playing-sounds-in-the-core-api.md

 ## 8
 <!-- 4.3.4 Creating the Sound as a Streamed FSB File -->
 Subsound access is not exposed, so an FSB cannot be opened at a chosen subsound.
-Ship the sounds in an FMOD Studio bank and play them as events, or load each loose file with CoreSound.create.
+Ship the sounds in an FMOD Studio bank and play them as events, or load each loose file with Sound.create.

 ## *
 <!-- page default -->
 Custom file systems and async IO callbacks are not exposed.
-User IO callbacks would run on FMOD threads, which no Haxe target can do safely, so file loading stays with FMOD through CoreSound.create, StudioSystem.loadBankFile, and StudioSystem.loadBankMemory.
+User IO callbacks would run on FMOD threads, which no Haxe target can do safely, so file loading stays with FMOD through Sound.create, StudioSystem.loadBankFile, and StudioSystem.loadBankMemory.